silverhammermba/superuser/_posts/2013-01-01-beginning.markdown

 restrictions, she also has the most responsibility!

 Technically speaking, it is quite trivial to become the superuser on your personal computer.
-Being able to handle the burden of being superuser is another matter entirely!
+Being able to handle the burden of being a superuser is another matter entirely!
 When I refer to "becoming a superuser" in this book, what I almost always mean is acquiring the knowledge and skills necessary to be a responsible, benevolt one.
 In order to be a good superuser, you need to have a solid understanding of how computers work and the various systems involved in their operation.
 When you understand your computer, you are better able to operate it as the superuser without causing harm.